pypa/cibuildwheel/docs/setup.md

 ### Pyodide (WebAssembly) builds (experimental)

-Pre-requisite: you need to have a matching host version of Python (unlike all other cibuildwheel platforms) and Node 20.
+Pre-requisite: you need to have a matching host version of Python (unlike all other cibuildwheel platforms).
 Linux host highly recommended; macOS hosts may work and Windows hosts will not work.

 You must target pyodide with `--platform pyodide` (or use `--only` on the identifier).